Connecting to S3 storage using AWS CLI

-S3 Storage is an object storage solution designed for storing any digital data, such as documents, images, videos, archives, and more.
-It uses an HTTP/HTTPS-based API to access data, which can be retrieved via unique URL addresses.
-Unlike traditional file systems, data in S3 is stored as independent objects with unique keys and metadata, rather than as files within a folder hierarchy.
+S3 storage is an object storage service for storing any kind of digital data — documents, images, videos, archives, and more.
+Data is accessed via an HTTP/HTTPS API using unique URLs.
+Unlike traditional file systems, data is stored as independent objects with unique keys and metadata, rather than as files in a folder hierarchy.

 curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"